-Strange Horizons is now accepting submissions for Samovar, a new quarterly magazine presenting speculative fiction and poetry in their original language and in English translation while honoring both writers and translators who are making this genre more accessible to the masses.
-The first issue will be released in March 2017.
+Strange Horizons has an open reading period for Samovar, a new quarterly magazine presenting speculative fiction and poetry in their original language and in English translation while honoring both writers and translators who are making this genre more accessible to the masses.
+The first issue debuted in March 2017.

 The editors are open to submissions from all languages, especially works by marginalized or underrepresented writers and translators of diverse backgrounds.